 The Reporter Definitions that ship with BrightWork are stored on the server.
 You will not edit these as it means they would be edited for all users and you would also run the risk of losing your updates when you next upgraded BrightWork.

-The Reporter Definitions you work with are generally stored in the BrightWork Reporter library.
-This library is located at the top of every BrightWork site collection.
+The Reporter Definitions you edit are generally stored in the BrightWork Reporter library.
+This library is located at the top of every BrightWork site collection, in the site collection home site.
 The BrightWork Reporter library has the ability to create a copy of any report on the server or in the library.
-It also has the ability to create a blank report.
+It also gives you the ability to start from a blank report.

 The BrightWork Reporter Library includes the Report Editor that you use for editing the Reporter Definitions you add to the library.
 The Report Editor enables you to make code changes to a Reporter Definition in the BrightWork Reporter Library without having to touch any of the XML code that defines the Reporter Definition.
 You can do things like: add columns to reports, add and/or update lists being reported on, edit site filters etc., all without having to edit a single line of XML.